nanomsg/nng/docs/ref/migrate/nng1.md

 Just add either `0` or `1` (in the case of PAIRv1) to get the protocol desired.
 (Forcing the version number to be supplied should avoid surprises later as new versions of protocols are added.)

-Additionally, the header files for protocols are now empty, as all of their content has been moved to `nng/nng.h`.
-Please remove `#include` references to protocol headers as we anticipate removing them in the future.

 ## NNG_FLAG_ALLOC Removed